ashiqsultan/jwt-auth-boilerplate/README.md

 Note: You can use private keys for both generating and verifying the token

 This module doesn't use Passport JS to Authenticate because it is very heavy for this simple task.
 Use passport.js only if you neeed to Authenticate using social media accounts.

+This uses Mongo DB for user data but you can use any Database of your choice.